Peanut Butter Cup Ice Cream (No Cook, Eggless)

 Instructions

-- In a blender, blend together the cream, sugar, peanut butter, vanilla, and salt until smooth.
-Refrigerate the mixture until cold, at least 1 hour.
+- In a blender, blend together peanut butter, sugar, cream, vanilla, and salt until smooth.
+Transfer to a bowl and refrigerate until cold, at least 1 hour.

-- Once cold, churn the ice cream mixture according to your ice cream machine's instructions.
+- Churn in an ice cream maker according to the manufacturer's instructions or by hand.
 During the last few minutes of churning, add the peanut butter cups.
-Freeze until firm, 4 hours or preferably overnight.

 Notes